 There can be many reasons. – from using lesser quality floorboards to bad installation or lack of proper acclimatisation before fitting.
 If the hardwood is allowed at least 10 days of acclimatisation prior to the installing, you are much less likely to experience any issues.

-Gaps appear during the winter because humidity is low and all the moisture contained in the wooden floor is released into the air.
+Gaps appear during the winter because the humidity is low and all the moisture contained in the wooden floor is released into the air.
 If the temperature in the room is more consistent, though, the gaps simply will not show up.
 This can be done with the help of a house humidifier which will reduce the moisture levels.
-In the summer, an air condition can keep the air cool.
+In the summer, an air conditioner can keep the air cool.

 However, not all gaps have something to do with moisture and temperature.
 As we have already said, sometimes the boards are simply laid badly.
-At this point, you have two options – sand the floor and fill the gaps or reinstall it completely.
+At this point, you have two options – sanding the floor and fill the gaps or reinstall it completely.
 If you are afraid you will experience problems, it is good to know that engineered wood is less susceptible to moisture and not as likely to allow the appearance of gaps.

 How to Fill Gaps in Wood Flooring?